 Main Recommendations:

 Clarify the mandate and decision – making powers of the KPPC.
-The centre is meant to address the country’s policy-making gaps and mainstream policy research and analysis studies, and stand as a reliable resource that will influence national policies and strategies across all areas pertinent to Kuwait’s 2035 Vision.
-However, after the initial wave of enthusiasm and several successful initiatives, it is imperative that the mandate and more importantly the decision-making powers (legal status) of the KPPC be clarified both in the short and long term.
-For example, is the KPPC mandated to work solely in the framework of the KNDP or should its scope be broader so that it eventually becomes a clearing house for all public policies?
+The centre is relatively new and still under establishment.
+The focus of the first phase is primarily to support the development of the KNDP policies.
+The second phase will focus on expansion and execution.
+It is expected that during this phase the centre will have a clearer institutional structure and setup, together with more developed internal national capacities.
+In that sense, it is imperative that the mandate and more importantly the decision-making powers (legal status) of the KPPC be clarified.
+For example, ultimately the KPPC should be mandated to work not only in the framework of the KNDP; its scope should be broader so that it eventually becomes a clearing house for all public policies in all sectors and stand as a reliable resource that will influence national policies and strategies across all areas pertinent to Kuwait’s 2035 vision.

 Demand-driven response to needs, but focus: This is a positive characteristic of the project.
 Public entities appeal to KPPC’s expertise and formulate requests for evidence-based research based on their specific needs.
 However, as it stands now, the KPPC does not have the capacity to cover all the sectors and pillars identified under the KNDP / New Kuwait.
 During the inception phase, the project focused on the Health and Economic Growth pillars.
 After six months, the project recruited a consultant for the Human Capital and Public Administration pillars.
 It is recommended that KPPC select two or three areas and provide in-depth support and research to build a portfolio.
 Achievements under this more narrowly focused portfolio could be used to showcase the ‘full potential’ of the KPPC and could prove useful in raising awareness and promoting the Centre in both public and private sectors.
 The initial focus could be on Health and Human Capital, for example.